CopernicaMarketingSoftware/Documentation/Mailerq/4.0/other-configuration.md

 When MailerQ sets up an SMTP connection, it first sends out the `HELO` message as is required by the SMTP protocol.
 (In fact, it first tries the more modern `EHLO` command defined by the ESMTP protocol).
-With this `HELO` or `EHLO` message a hostname is sent to the remote server that identifies the sender.
-Normally, MailerQ automatically detects which hostname to use (it simply does a reverse DNS query).
+With this `HELO` or `EHLO` message, a hostname is sent to the remote server that identifies the sender.

-If you want to override this with different values you can add a helo map file in which you provide your own HELO hostnames.
+Normally, MailerQ automatically detects which hostname to use (by doing a reverse DNS query).
+If you want to override this with different values you can add a helo map file in which you provide your own `HELO` hostnames.

-Location of the file containing HELO map.
+Location of the file containing `HELO` map.
 ```
 dns-helofile: <filename>    (empty by default)
 ```